AxonIQ/reference-guide/part-iii-infrastructure-components/command-dispatching.md

 ### `@CommandHandlerInterceptor` Annotation

-Axon introduces the possibility to add a handler interceptor as a method annotated with `@CommandHandlerInterceptor` on Aggregate.
-The difference between method on aggregate and 'regular' command handler interceptor is that now you can make decisions based on the current state of the aggregate.
-Some properties of annotated command handler interceptor:
+The framework has the possibility to add a handler interceptor as an `@CommandHandlerInterceptor` annotated method with on the Aggregate/Entity.
+The difference between a method on an aggregate and a ['regular'](./command-dispatching.md#handler-interceptors) command handler interceptor, is that with the annotation approach you can make decisions based on the current state of the given aggregate.
+Some properties of an annotated command handler interceptor are:

-* Annotation can be put on entities within the Aggregate.
+* The annotation can be put on entities within the Aggregate.
-* It is possible to intercept a command on Aggregate level which handler is in child entity.
+* It is possible to intercept a command on Aggregate Root level, whilst the command handler is in a child entity.
 * Command execution can be prevented by firing an exception from annotated command handler interceptor.
-* It is possible to define `InterceptorChain` as a parameter of command handler interceptor method and use it to control command execution.
+* It is possible to define an `InterceptorChain` as a parameter of the command handler interceptor method and use it to control command execution.
-* Using `commandNamePattern` attribute of `@CommandHandlerInterceptor` annotation we can intercept all commands matching provided regular expression.
+* By using the `commandNamePattern` attribute of the `@CommandHandlerInterceptor` annotation we can intercept all commands matching provided regular expression.
 * Events can be applied from annotated command handler interceptor.

-In the listing below we can see `@CommandHandlerInterceptor` which prevents command execution if command's `state` field does not match Aggregate's `state` field:
+In the listing below we can see a `@CommandHandlerInterceptor` method which prevents command execution if a command's `state` field does not match the Aggregate's `state` field:

 ```java
 public class MyAggregate {